csimplestring/bool-expr-indexer/README.md

 ### Ad selector in RTB

 In the RTB or similar environment, when a bidding request comes, usually it comes with some user-profile context(in the paper, it is called ***assignment***).
 The Ad server then needs to quickly find the matched creative banners that match the targeting condition(in the paper, it is expressed as ***conjunctions***).
-A naive way is iterate all the banners and compare the user-profile with targeting condition one-by-one, which is very slow when there are millions of banners in the system, however the whole RTB workflow must be done with 100 ms.
+A naive way is to iterate all the banners and compare the user-profile with targeting condition one-by-one, which is very slow when there are millions of banners in the system, however the whole RTB workflow must be done with 100 ms.

 ### User segmentation in DMP

-In a DMP environment, all the collected user data shall be process, enriched and aggregated in nearly real-time.
+In a DMP environment, all the collected user data shall be processed, enriched and aggregated in nearly real-time.
 One key problem is to quickly identify a user belongs to which group, based on pre-defined group condition.

 This library is developed for the above scenarios.
 The following features are supported